Last updated on January 28th, 2023 at 03:26 am

 You can also make them for your favorite holiday–think red and/or pink for Valentine’s Day or red and green for Christmas, for example.
-Use your imagination!
+You could even do team colors!
+Use your imagination.

-1 pound of grapes, removed from the vine
+- 1 pound grapes, removed from the vine

-1 box of JELLO flavored gelatin in each color of the rainbow
+- 1 box JELLO flavored gelatin in each color of the rainbow

-2. Place freshly washed grapes (removed from the vine) in a large bowl of water.
+Place freshly-washed grapes (removed from the vine) into a large bowl of water.
 Make sure they are completely soaked and covered by the water.

-5. Lay the coated grapes on the parchment paper-lined baking sheet.
+Lay the coated grapes on the parchment paper-lined baking sheet.
 After all grapes have been coated and placed on the baking sheet, move it to the refrigerator for up to an hour.
-Remove the toothpicks and place in a serving bowl or serving tray.
+Remove the toothpicks and place in a serving bowl or on a serving tray.

-• Once grapes are chilled, the coating hardens and becomes a candy shell.
+• Once the grapes are chilled, the coating hardens and becomes a candy shell.

 • Make sure to allow grapes to completely chill before transferring them to a serving container where they’ll be touching; otherwise, the color will rub off and blend with the other grapes.